Europe has so many beautiful landscapes across its fifty countries that it’s hard to know where to start looking.

 Best time of year to visit the Bavarian Alps

 The Bavarian Alps are very much a year-round destination.

 The Bavarian Alps are one of the best winter destinations in Europe, and Garmisch-Partenkirchen is the biggest ski resort in Germany.
 Winter is also a great time to visit even if you’re not into winter sports – Munich has one of the biggest and best Christmas markets in Europe running from late November.
 Spring (March onwards) through to autumn (October) is a great time to visit the region, with summer the best time to go hiking in the Bavarian Alps.

 For many, Venice is one of the most beautiful cities in the world, and we have to add our voice to this.

 It’s one of the most remarkable urban landscapes in the world, in a highly improbable place to build a city, on hundreds of flood-prone muddy islands, with its buildings supported by millions of pine logs hammered into the ground.

 Somehow the citizens of this tiny republic went on to build a trading empire covering much of the Mediterranean, accumulating astonishing wealth, pilfering the occasional holy relic and building one of the most beautiful cities of Europe, an evocative city full of amazing churches, monuments and astounding art treasures.

 Things to do in Venice

 You could easily spend a week or more exploring Venice.
-It’s one of the most beautiful places in Europe to visit, with the likes of St Mark’s Square and Basilica, the Doge’s Palace and the graceful Palladian church of San Giorgio Maggiore all very close to each other.
+It’s one of the most beautiful places in Europe to visit, with the likes of St Mark’s Square and Basilica, the Doge’s Palace and perhaps the most graceful of all the churches in Venice, Palladio’s island church of San Giorgio Maggiore all very close to each other.